changliu98/AssemblageDocs/docs/source/dataset.rst

 .. note::
-    Currently we are only releaseing datasets that have license, such as MIT, Apache, or BSD.
+    Currently we are only releaseing binaries built from repositories that have license.

 +-------------+---------------+---------+-------+----------+